Cody Ransom: Chicago Cubs (second stint)

-Houston Astros
+Seattle Mariners

 Ransom signed with the Seattle Mariners on January 27, 2006, with an invitation to Spring Training.
 He played in 19 games during Spring Training in which he batted .219 with no home runs.
+He was reassigned to minor league camp at the end of March.

+Houston Astros

-After being reassigned to minor league camp, he was acquired by the Houston Astros for cash considerations on March 30, 2006.
-He played for the Triple-A Round Rock Express for 2006 season.
-He batted just .247 with 21 home runs in 122 games.
+He was acquired by the Houston Astros for cash considerations on March 30, 2006.
+He played for the Triple-A Round Rock Express that year, batting .247 with 21 home runs in 122 games.

-He returned to the Round Rock Express for the 2007 season.
+Ransom re-signed with the organization for the 2007 season.
 He played for the Express until the end of the minor league season.
-Ransom batted .263 in 134 games and led the Express in home runs (28) and RBIs (90).
-He was also second on the team in hits with 131.
-His good performance earned him a call up on September 4, 2007.
+Ransom batted .263 in 134 games and led the Express in home runs (28) and RBI (90).
+He was also second on the team in hits (131).
+His good performance earned him a call up when rosters expanded in September.

-On September 16, 2007, against the Pittsburgh Pirates, Ransom hit a home run off Paul Maholm.
+On September 16, Ransom hit a home run off Pittsburgh Pirates starter Paul Maholm.
 It was Ransom's first home run in the major leagues since 2004.
+On September 20, Ransom collected three hits and two walks in an 18–1 win over the St. Louis Cardinals.
+He was the last Astro to score five runs in a game until George Springer did it in 2014.

 New York Yankees

-Ransom signed a minor league contract with the New York Yankees before the 2008 season and was called up to the Yankees on August 15.
-He homered in both his first and second Yankee at bats, the first hitter in Yankee history to do so.
-The first occurred on August 17, 2008, against the Kansas City Royals; the second was on August 22, 2008, against the Baltimore Orioles.
+Ransom signed a minor league contract with the New York Yankees before the 2008 season.
+He played for the Scranton/Wilkes-Barre Yankees in Triple-A, hitting .255 with 22 home runs and 71 RBI in 116 games.
+He was added to the International League All-Star team when teammate Justin Christian was promoted.
+Ransom was called up to the Yankees on August 15.
+On August 17, he homered in both his first at-bats with the Yankees.
+He homered again in his second at-bats five days later, the first hitter in Yankees history to do so.

-On September 21, 2008, Ransom made the last putout in Yankee Stadium history.
+On September 21, Ransom made the last putout in Yankee Stadium history.
 Baltimore Orioles second baseman Brian Roberts hit a slow ground ball down the first baseline that Ransom fielded, then stepped on first for the deciding out in a 7–3 Yankees win.
 On September 26, Ransom had his first multi-home run game against the Boston Red Sox.
-Both home runs came on the first pitch of the at bat.
+Both home runs came on the first pitch of the at-bat.
 Ransom was one of only three Yankees to hit a home run while serving as a pinch hitter.

-Ransom started the 2009 season as the Yankees' starting third baseman due to the hip surgery recovery of Alex Rodriguez; however, Ransom too was put on the disabled list on April 25 after an injury to his right quadriceps.
-On August 5, 2009, Ransom was designated for assignment.
-He was released August 7, 2009, but re-signed with the Yankees to a minor league contract on August 10, and was assigned to the Triple-A Scranton/Wilkes-Barre Yankees.
-He was placed on the 7-day disabled list for an unknown injury on August 16, 2009.
+Ransom started the 2009 season as the Yankees' starting third baseman due to the hip surgery recovery of Alex Rodriguez; however, Ransom too was put on the disabled list on April 25 after an injury to his right quadriceps and missed two months.
+After hitting .190 on the season, he was designated for assignment on August 5, then outrighted to Triple-A.